Orpere/terraform-useful-providers/README.md

 and use the commands add, commit and push to your own changes

-for more instructions to use git you can check the [link](https://rogerdudler.github.io/git-guide/) it will have a much better explination about all git steps
+for more instructions to use git you can check the [link](https://rogerdudler.github.io/git-guide/) it will have a much better explanation about all git steps

 # Terraform useful providers